What Is Kosher Food?

 Wine.
 In order to be kosher, wine must be prepared under strict rules and certified by an Orthodox rabbi.

 Extra restrictions apply during the Jewish holiday of Passover.
-In addition to all the other kosher guidelines, Jewish people don’t eat anything with grain that has risen or fermented.
-These forbidden foods are called “chametz.”
+Besides all the other kosher guidelines, you aren't allowed to eat anything with grain that has risen or fermented.
+These forbidden foods are called "chametz."